Barbados Weekly Nightlife Guide

 While on the west coast on Thursday’s, visit 2nd Street in Holetown to party the night away at one of the many bars in the area.

 Visit the Mews Restaurant, Spago, or Elbow Room for a different mood within steps of each other.

-Food is also served at these locations, so one could spend the entire night “down 2nd Street.”
+Food is served at these locations so that one could spend the entire night “down 2nd Street.”

 There is live music playing covering reggae and R&B in St. Lawrence Gap or you can hop over to Sugar (former Ship Inn), where they also have a live band.
-The admission is normally Bds$20.
-There is one outside venue where the band plays and one indoor bar playing the latest in the charts for you to boogie on down.
+The admission is usually $20.
+There is one outside venue where the band plays and one indoor bar representing the latest in the charts for you to boogie on down.

 Oistins on Friday and Saturday nights is a must for both locals and visitors.

-Entertainment also makes the Bay Garden at Oistins very interesting and relaxing.
-One section of the entertainment package features old time dance hall music and the other playing disco, back in time and current R&B. There is also dancing along with drinks at Lexy’s Bar also in Oistins.
+Entertainment also makes the Bay Garden at Oistins very enjoyable and relaxing.
+One section of the entertainment package features old-time dancehall music and the other playing disco, back in time and current R&B. There is also dancing along with drinks at Lexy’s Bar in Oistins.

 The whole place is surrounded by rum shops so pick a bench, order your food, get a bottle of rum and party the night away with visitors and locals alike.
-If you are really hard-core then you may even fancy venturing on to a nightclub after wards, if you do then it is drinks free again.
+If you are hard-core, then you may even fancy venturing on to a nightclub afterward, if you do, then it is drinks free again.

 Some establishments offer free entry to females between nine and 11 p.m.
 Another option on Fridays is to head to the west coast in Holetown for dinner at one of the various bars and restaurants including The Mews Restaurant, Spago or Elbow Room.

 Traditionally, a quieter night on the party scene compared to other nights, but you can head up to Surfer’s Bay where they serve an Italian Buffet and have a live guitarist.
-There are several visitors and locals looking to end off the weekend in this popular hangout.
+Visitors and locals are looking to end the weekend at this favorite hangout.